-James Clapper, the director of National Intelligence, said organised groups of militants were active in Germany, England and Italy.
+James Clapper, the Director of National Intelligence, said organised groups of militants are active in Germany, England and Italy.

-“That is a concern of ours, obviously, and our European allies,” he said in response to a journalist’s question.
+“That is a concern of obviously ours and our European allies,” he said in response to a journalist’s question.

 “We continue to see evidence of plotting on the part of Isil (Isis) in the countries you name.”